Charles Ammon, 1st Baron Ammon

-Charles George Ammon, 1st Baron Ammon, PC, DL, JP (22 April 1873 – 2 April 1960) was a British Labour Party politician.
+Charles George Ammon, 1st Baron Ammon (22 April 1873 – 2 April 1960) was a British Labour Party politician.

 Background and education

 The son of Charles George and Mary Ammon, he was educated at public elementary schools.
 He was active in the Independent Labour Party and was a conscientious objector in the First World War, becoming chief lobbyist at Parliament for the No-Conscription Fellowship.

 Career

 Ammon worked with the Post Office for twenty-four years.
 He became active in the Fawcett Association, and was then secretary of the Union of Post Office Workers from 1920 to 1928.
 He was also the first General Secretary of the National Union of Docks, Wharves and Shipping Staffs, and the Organising Secretary of the Civil Service Union.

 Local politics

 Ammon was London County Councillor for Camberwell North from 1919 to 1925 and from 1934 to 1946, and Chairman of London County Council from 1941 to 1942.
 He was an Alderman on Camberwell Borough Council from 1934 to 1953 and Mayor of Camberwell from 1950 to 1951.
 He received the Freedom of Borough of Camberwell in 1951.